Our Track Record

 We have continued to respond to the needs of the local community and have developed new projects and services as needed.
 One of the most significant of these was when we decided in 2013 to establish our own welfare rights team.
 This team continues to manage a busy caseload helping to sustain tenancies and support our tenants to deal with the consequences of Welfare Reform.

 More recently we embarked on a major review of our governance and financial management arrangements.
-An independent review carried out by the association identified weaknesses and the Scottish Housing Regulator subsequently appointed a Manager and three members to the management committee.
-With this assistance, our management committee went on to commission further investigations.
-The committee approved and adopted a comprehensive Governance Improvement Plan in June 2016, designed to strengthen a number of critical business areas across the group structure.
+An independent review carried out by the association identified weaknesses and the Scottish Housing Regulator subsequently appointed a Manager and three members to the Management Board.
+With this assistance, our Management Board went on to commission further investigations.
+The Board approved and adopted a comprehensive Governance Improvement Plan in June 2016, designed to strengthen a number of critical business areas across the group structure.
 We have significantly improved our policies and processes and have enhanced our management reporting systems.
 We have strengthened our audit arrangements and have introduced a more robust framework for identifying and managing risk.
 We have reviewed our asset management plans and associated budgets.

 Every year the Scottish Housing Regulator publishes all Registered Social Landlords (RSL's) reports.
 We use this statistical information to benchmark against other RSL's similiar to us.
-The FPHA Landlord Report 2016/17 shows you how we are performing.
+The FPHA Report Card 2017 18 shows you how we are performing.

 You can find and compare us with other RSL's by visiting the Scottish Housing Regulator Website.